madicen/jj-tui/README.md

 1. Press `t` to open the Tickets view
 2. Navigate through your assigned tickets with `j/k` or arrow keys
 3. Press `Enter` to create a branch from the selected ticket
-   - Creates a new commit branched from main
+   - Creates a **bookmark on your current commit** with a sanitized name (e.g., `PROJ-123-ticket-summary`)
-   - Creates a bookmark with a sanitized name (e.g., `PROJ-123-ticket-summary`)
+   - Keeps your existing work and commit description intact
-   - Rebases your current work onto the new branch
+   - Optional: if "In Progress on branch" is enabled in settings, transitions the ticket to In Progress
-   - Pre-populates PR title with "PROJ-123 - Ticket Summary" when you create a PR
+   - When you create a PR, the title is pre-populated with "PROJ-123 - Ticket Summary"

 ## GitHub Issues Integration